 There have been plenty of listeners that know about people and deal-breakers.
 From kissing pigs to face tattoos, positive or negative, sometimes one thing is all it takes.

-15 Things You're Absolutely Banned from Burning in Your Idaho Bonfire
+15 Things You're Absolutely Banned from Burning in Idaho

 The Idaho Department of Environmental Quality lists these as things you are prohibited from burning in Idaho due to air quality issues and other concerns like the release of toxic chemicals that can cause you bodily harm both internally and externally.